 If your parents are like our parents, the only thing they actually give a sh*t about in LA is being by the water.
 And at Malibu Farm, you’re not just by the water, you’re hovering over it.
 Located on the Malibu Pier, you’re going to be hard-pressed to find a more spectacular setting with prices as reasonable as Malibu Farm.
 The menu generally veers toward the salad/sandwich route, and that’s ideal for your midday cruise down PCH.
 Their cocktails are unique and refreshing, but your obvious move is the mimosa bar.
 Mom and Dad won’t need much convincing on that.

 At some point during their trip, LA will become too much for your parents and they’ll need a break.
 Time to get out of the city.
 And while you can pretty much go any direction to find cool stuff, one of our top moves for the parents is Saddle Peak Lodge in the Santa Monica Mountains.
-This place feels more like stepping into a wilderness lodge in Jackson Hole than into a restaurant above the Malibu coast, but that’s the allure of it.
+This place feels more like stepping into a wilderness lodge in Jackson Hole than into a restaurant above the Malibu coast.
 Dad’s going to love the meat-heavy menu, and Mom will love everything else about it (especially the wine list).
 Head up on a weekend to take advantage of their tremendous brunch situation, too.

-Your parents didn’t come all this way for just another dinner.
-It’s time all those years of nurturing and tuition checks are reciprocated.
-If you’re looking for a swing-for-fences type experience, then Rustic Canyon is your answer.
-The Santa Monica staple is at the top of its game, with a menu full of food Mom and Dad will actually be excited to see on a menu in winter (read: fresh vegetables).
-Oh, and the wine situation is arguably the best in the city.
+Your parents didn’t come all this way for just another dinner - it’s time all those years of nurturing and tuition checks were reciprocated.
+If you’re looking for a parental throwdown type of experience, then Rustic Canyon is your answer.
+The Santa Monica staple is always fantastic, with a menu full of food Mom and Dad will actually be excited to see on a menu in winter (read: fresh vegetables).
+Oh, and the wine situation is one of the best in the city.
 Someone’s got to drive back to the hotel and it’s not Mom.

 Whether your dad will ever admit it or not, he definitely smoked pot in the 70’s, loved it, and is now simply waiting for his state’s legislature to catch up to Colorado.
 Give him a taste of what’s to come with a jaunt up the hippie highway that is Topanga Canyon.
 There’s plenty to see up here, but no day trip is complete without a stop at The Inn of the Seventh Ray.
 Unfortunately not a peyote commune, Inn of the Seventh Ray is a stunning restaurant in the trees you have to see to believe.
 It’s also far more upscale than you’d think it would be, and that’ll calm your mom’s fear of your dad buying weed off the waiter.

 Every single person who lands in LA wants top-notch Mexican food, and your parents are no exception.
 While we could write a whole guide on Mexican restaurants your parents would love, our ultimate pick here is La Cabana in Venice.
-The 70-year-old Westside staple is the old-school California/Mexican cuisine Mom and Dad are expecting: gigantic wet burritos, chicken quesadillas, tacos, and all the unlimited chips and salsa you can handle.
-The vibe is festive (with live mariachi music ON THE ROOF), and there’s a bright back patio perfect for soaking up another warm California night.
+The 70-year-old Westside staple is the old-school California/Mexican everyone can appreciate: gigantic burritos, fajitas, quesadillas, tacos, plates of meat, and all the unlimited chips and salsa you can handle.
+The vibe is festive (with live mariachi music on the roof), and there’s a bright back patio perfect for soaking up another warm California night.
 And lots of margaritas.

 Sometimes you want pasta and sometimes you don’t really want to work hard to get it.
-Welcome to Spartina - the fantastic trattoria on Melrose that’s the neighborhood pasta spot we’ve all been waiting for.
+Welcome to Spartina - the neighborhood trattoria on Melrose that’s always solid and always fairly easy to get into.
 The front patio is fantastic, but our suggestion with the parents is to move inside for a slightly more intimate experience.
 And even though pasta is king here, there are also over 40 shareable dishes from pizza to salad to an uni panini they definitely won’t want.
 But order a bottle of red and anything is possible.

-Greetings from the best smelling restaurant in LA.
+Greetings from the best-smelling restaurant in LA.
 When your parents walk into Odys and Penelope for the first time and see that towering pile of chopped wood slowly being fed into the open ovens - and the glorious smells emanating from it - they’ll never want to leave.
-The menu is American comfort food of the best variety, and all things your parents will recognize, but done in ways they maybe haven’t seen before.
-The fried mushrooms, creamy cauliflower, and tri-tip bearnaise are musts, as is all the red wine the family can handle.
+The menu is American comfort food, and all things your parents will recognize, but done in ways they maybe haven’t seen before.
+The fried mushrooms, creamy cauliflower, and tri-tip bearnaise are musts.